Aerial view of Campbell's Resort in Chelan, Wash. Image courtesy of Campbell's Resort

 It’s the perennial vacation dilemma for parents: Should we choose a destination that’s got a lot of stuff for the kids — swimming, waterslides, scoop shops, mini golf?
 Or can we get away with a grown-up escape this summer: wineries, spa time, sophisticated food?
 Good news!
-There is a magical place, just a three-hour drive from Seattle, where you don’t have to choose: Lake Chelan.
+There is a magical place, just a three-hour drive from Seattle, where you won’t have to choose: Lake Chelan.

 The grown-up attractions are much newer.
 In 1998, the Kludt family ripped out some unprofitable apple trees and planted wine grapes.
 That experiment grew into Lake Chelan Winery, which germinated AVA (American Viticultural Area) status for the area in 2009.
 Hear those corks popping?
-That’s the sound of new wineries being born, 34 and counting.
+That’s the sound of new wineries being born, more than 30 and counting.
 What does that mean for moms and dads who don’t want to spend their vacation imbibing soft drinks by some motel pool?
 There is an increasingly sophisticated wine industry in Chelan that’s adding its own indulgences to the existing lake resort amenities.

 The granddaddy of resorts

 For “one-stop shopping,” a smart choice for families is to stay at Campbell’s Resort.
-The pioneer who started it all in 1901, Clinton Campbell, wouldn’t recognize the place today, with its 170 guest rooms, two swimming pools, a flagship restaurant boasting an award-winning wine list, a spa and an outcropping of modern buildings hugging more than 1,000 feet of prime lake frontage.
+The pioneer who started it all in 1901, Clinton Campbell, wouldn’t recognize the place today, with its 170 guest rooms, two swimming pools, a flagship restaurant with award-winning wine list, a spa and an outcropping of modern buildings hugging more than 1,000 feet of prime lake frontage.
 He would also be shocked to find rooms going for $300 a night instead of the 50 cents he charged.
 But what makes that price worth it for today’s families is all that there is to do at Campbell’s, much of it free for guests.
 There’s a marina — and boating on the lake is big — and water-sports amenities, such as floating swim platforms, are a hit with older kids and teens.
 If you have little ones, what do you say to dropping them off at the two-hour craft class or a fishing lesson while you slip away to the spa?

 I can vouch for the Bellamia Spa at Campbell’s.
 It’s part of a small chain that focuses on therapeutic massage with results that last longer than an aromatherapy candle.
 “Relaxation is wonderful,” masseur Garrett Maxwell said while kneading deeply into my sore upper back.
 “I also like to fix things.”
 When the hour-long massage was over, my “computer hunchback” did feel better!